 8.4 In the interests of the safety and comfort of all Course participants and instructors, we require all attendees to observe reasonable standards of behaviour.
 We reserve the right to refuse to allow an attendee to participate in a Course if, in our sole opinion, the attendee has displayed an unreasonable standard of behaviour or is deemed to be violent, threatening, abusive or disruptive.

-8.5 If we become aware that any attendee is in breach of clause 8.2, 8.3 or 8.4. we reserve the right to refuse to allow the attendee to participate in a Course.
+8.5 If we become aware that any attendee is in breach of or contrary to clause 8.2, 8.3 or 8.4, we reserve the right to refuse to allow the attendee to participate in a Course.
 If we do not allow an attendee to participate in a Course for the reasons set out in these clauses, no refund will be due in respect of that attendee’s course fee.

 8.6 If you feel that you have been unlawfully discriminated against at an IASeminars’ event, please notify us as soon as possible.
 You may do this by notifying the Course instructor during the Course or by using our contact details as set out below.
 We will take your complaint seriously and will take measures to resolve it as soon as possible.